yellowbyte/zero-footprint-opaque-predicates/docs/why_zero_footprint_opaque_predicates.md

-## What Is Zero Footprint Opaque Predicates Work And How It Works
+## Why Zero Footprint Opaque Predicates?

 For a detailed explanation, check out our [paper](https://rdcu.be/cpnNf).
 But if you just want a simplified explanation, this document is for you!